amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     Below you will see a collection of built-in intents to simplify handling common user tasks, and then two additional custom intents for querying our calendar source.
 Intents can optionally have arguments called slots.
 For our two custom intents, "searchIntent" and "eventIntent," we will use these slots to define the data type that we are expecting the user to provide.

     Slots are predefined data types that we expect the user to provide.
-You can think of validation on a webpage's text box as an example of a slot.
-If Alexa doesn't receive the correct data type, it won't be able to execute the intent.
+This helps resolve data to a standardized format (like an enum).
+For example, you could say "next Monday," and it would be able to return a specific date.
+This data also becomes training data for Alexa's Natural Language Understanding (NLU) engine.

     For our searchIntent, we expect the user to provide a date, like "October 7th."
 For the eventIntent, the user will be providing a number, like "Tell me about event #1."
 For more on the use of built-in intents, go [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/implementing-the-built-in-intents).